OncoTICE Bladder instillation (other anticancer medicines)

 - Increased muscle tension

-- Abnormal sensation such as prickling or itching
+- Abnormal sensation such as prickling, burning, pins and needles or itching

 - Loss of appetite